Minneapolis Millerettes

 Written in 1988

 The game they played in their initial season of 1943 was a baseball/softball hybrid.
-But as the years passed the bell got smaller and the diamond larger and pitching went from underhand to sidearm to full overhand.
+But as the years passed the ball got smaller and the diamond larger, and pitching went from underhand to sidearm to full overhand.

 Players were recruited from throughout the United States and Canada and included girls as young as 15 to women in their early 20s.